USAFA-ECE/ece386-book/book/b2-edge/lab-impulse-kws.md

 # Lab Workday

-## Data Collection
+## Data Processing

+At this point hopefully your friends and family have uploaded lots of samples of your **keyword** to your Edge Impulse project!

+These samples were recorded on a phone microphone.
+However, we are going to be using our Arduino for real-world inference.
+As such, we will record some samples with the Nano's builtin microphone.

+Once we do that, we'll need to process all this data so that it's ready to use!

+### Collect Samples with Nano

+> Building the dataset with recordings obtained with the mobile phone’s microphone is undoubtedly good enough for many applications.
+However, to prevent any potential loss in accuracy during the model’s deployment, we should also include audio clips recorded with the microphone used by the end application in the dataset. ~ *TinyML Cookbook*

-To get started, you can connect your Arduino - with the Edge Impulse firmware - to your EdgeImpulse.com online project.
+To get started, you can connect your Arduino - with the Edge Impulse firmware already flashed - to your EdgeImpulse.com online project.

 You can do this on your laptop, Pi, whatever; you *must* use Edge or Chrome.

-1. Connect your Arduino with USB
+1. Connect your Arduino to laptop with USB
 2. Open your online project
 3. Click on **Data acquisition** in the left sidebar
 4. In the Collect data box, click the USB symbol in the top right.